benmak11/hitchhkr-dev/README.md

 ## Current status of development

-This application is currently still under development but the code freeze date is still `To Be Determined`.
+This application is currently still under development but the code freeze date is still `September 5th, 2017`.

 ### Important notice